 When I got the diagnosis I expected to feel relieved.
 But instead, I felt sad and somewhat numb.

-Sad because I never had anyone rooting for me like my boys have.
+Sad, because I never had anyone rooting for me as my children have.
 No surprise, given it was 40 years ago of course, but still.
 How different would my life have been if there had been more understanding about the kind of person I was?
-Instead, I was always pigeon-holed as quiet, shy, lacking confidence with a very weird sense of humour.
+Instead, I was always pigeonholed as quiet, shy, lacking confidence with a very weird sense of humour.
 Or not having a sense of humour at all.

 Instead, I grew up the outsider, never one of the popular girls (not that I wanted to be, they were all extremely dull) I learned to be self-reliant, never needed lots of friends to entertain me, had a rich imagination and vivid dreams.